stsewd/dotfiles/README.md

 # My dotfiles

-- Clone this repo (on your home for example ~/.dotfiles).
+- Clone this repo (on your home for example `~/.dotfiles`).
-- Make symbolics links of the configuration file you want.
+- Make symbolics links of the configuration files you want.

 ## Neovim